wootfish/eli.sohl.com/drafts/wangs-attack-2.md

 Note that this function takes advantage of the fact that all three constraints' `massage()` methods accept two arguments, even if only one argument is needed.
+This was alluded to earlier, when we were defining our constraint classes.
 This allows us to avoid having to determine constraint suites' method signatures through `isinstance` checks, which is good for performance.

 Now that we have this function, we can apply a full round-one message massage by